aweussom/aweussom.github.com/content/first-post.md

 Title: Pelican to Github pages
 Date: 2020-03-15 10:54
-Modified: 2020-03-15 11:15
+Modified: 2020-03-15 11:25
 Category: misc
 Tags: first, misc
 Slug: pelican-github-pages
 Authors: wossname?
 Summary: Using the Pelican publishing system to create blog on github pages

-Following the instructions [here] (https://rsip22.github.io/blog/create-a-blog-with-pelican-and-github-pages.html)

-I now have a working blog.
+Following the instructions [on Renata's blog](https://rsip22.github.io/blog/create-a-blog-with-pelican-and-github-pages.html "Renata's blog") I now have a working blog on Github Pages!

 The only addition was to create a python3 virtual environment, which was simple enough: